chrispsn/mesh/README.md

 Because Mesh is small, free and highly compatible, you can put it on a USB or email it to a friend and have confidence that they can open your sheet files.
 Alternatively, you can embed your sheet into the Mesh URL as a querystring (*currently broken, but will be fixed soon!*).

-Mesh is designed from ground up to support data of arbitrary length.
-Traditional spreadsheets give all values on the grid a location-based reference, so they suffer from expanding dynamic arrays generating [`#SPILL!` errors](https://support.office.com/en-us/article/-spill-errors-in-excel-ffe0f555-b479-4a17-a6e2-ef9cc9ad4023) that cause calculations to fail
+Mesh is designed from the ground up to support formulas that output data of arbitrary length.
+Traditional spreadsheets give all values on the grid a location-based reference, so they can lead to expanding dynamic arrays generating [`#SPILL!` errors](https://support.office.com/en-us/article/-spill-errors-in-excel-ffe0f555-b479-4a17-a6e2-ef9cc9ad4023) that cause calculations to fail.

 And finally, the Mesh sheet format is just JavaScript code in a text file, so:
   - `diff`ing is easy (function is built into Windows: [`FC`](https://ss64.com/nt/fc.html) in CMD, [`Compare-Object`](https://serverfault.com/a/5604) in PowerShell - you could even use Word's compare tool in a pinch)